JuneSYi/JuneSYi/README.md

 <ul>
   <li> started in 2021 through a bootcamp </li>

-  <li> learning 🦀 rust and always trying stuff.
+  <li> learning 🦀 rust and trying stuff.
 Some will work, some won’t.
 But always learning.  </li>

 </ul>